RenskeVroomans/Vroomans_2016/README.txt

 Network.cc:
-UpdateNetworkState: the maternal gene can now be modified by other genes in the network.
+UpdateNetworkState: the maternal gene can now be modified by other genes in the network, if in header FREEMORPH is defined.

 Runge Kutta integration added; type 4 used in UpdateNetworkState.